 Special second mortgages that are “paid off” by living in the house, as well as first buy-back option clauses that many affiliates put into their agreements with homeowners, also help alleviate such concerns.

 Myth: Habitat for Humanity has chapters in every state and throughout the world.

 Fact: The truth is unfortunately… no. Although Habitat for Humanity is constantly growing in new areas, there are many places that do not have the benefits of a Habitat affiliate.
 Habitat operates on locally run affiliates, rather than chapters controlled by the broader organization.
 Affiliates are grass-roots organizations of local people coming together to address local needs.
 As such, the affiliates are independent, nonprofit organizations that operate within specific service areas in a covenant relationship with Habitat for Humanity International.

-Myth: Poverty housing is such a large problem that it can never be solved.
+Myth: Sub-standard housing is such a large problem that it can never be solved.